Jesssullivan/chrome-remote-desktop-budgie/README.md

 sudo --user=$USER /usr/bin/python3 /usr/local/bin/chrome-remote-desktop
 ```

-*If the Google Chrome browser has been installed on the remote machine too, be aware our fiddling will cause the remote machine's [access](https://remotedesktop.google.com/access) page to erroneously report*
-`A problem was detected with the Chrome Remote Desktop installation on this computer.`- this is can be ignored.
+##### If the Google Chrome browser has been installed on the remote machine too, be aware our fiddling will cause the remote machine's [access](https://remotedesktop.google.com/access) page to erroneously report* `A problem was detected with the Chrome Remote Desktop installation on this computer.`  **this is can be ignored**.

 ***What does this do?***